 Kayaking is an ancient form of transportation, dating back over 4,000 years.
 Indigenous peoples of the Artic are credited for the first kayaks, mainly using them for hunting on open rivers, lakes, and coastal waters, and for transportation during times of travel and migration.
 And now kayak fishing is gaining popularity in the South East.

-Kayaking popularity has recently exploded in the sport fishing world.
+Kayak fishing has recently exploded in the sport fishing world.
 They are relatively inexpensive (compared to drift and motor boats), low maintenance, and can easily be stored and transported.
 They provide a stealthy way to sneak up on fish and can easily access hard to reach habitats.

 1. Boat Selection is key.